 Can Two Corn Snakes Live Together?

 Feed them separately so that they don’t fight over food.
-Take them out of their enclosure and feed them away from one another instead.
+Take them out of their enclosure and feed them away from one another.

 Can Garter Snakes Live Together?

 Garter snakes hide in large dens, which can be filled with literally hundreds of snakes, if not thousands, according to Penn State University.

 Can You Keep 2 Ball Pythons in the Same Tank?

 They don’t seek out other snakes for company, and so you aren’t doing them any favors by housing them together in captivity.

-For starters, some snakes naturally predate on other species.
-King cobras eat other snakes, and California kingsnakes eat rattlesnakes, for example.
+Don’t keep different breeds of snakes together.
+Some snakes predate on other species.
+California kingsnakes eat rattlesnakes, for example.

-Besides that, different species have different needs.
-A reticulated python lives in the rainforests of southeast Asia and needs the heat and humidity it would find there.
-Western hognoses live in drier environments.
+Different species have different housing needs.
+A reticulated python lives in the rainforests of Southeast Asia and needs the heat and humidity it would find there.
+Western hognoses live in much drier environments.

-Even if they were the same size at the time, you would be compromising the health of one snake for the other.
+Even if they were the same size at the time, in this sort of situation, you would be compromising the health of one snake over the other.

 Why Can’t You Keep Snakes Together?

 The more contact snakes have with one another, the easier it is for them to catch a disease.
-Examples include respiratory issues, tics, and worms.
+Examples include ticks, mites, and worms.

-Snake Feeding Issues
+4/ Feeding Issues

 Keeping two or more snakes in the same enclosure can cause feeding issues.
 That’s because snakes naturally fight for dominance.

-Different snake species come of age at different times, but females are generally ready to mate between two and three years.
+If you house a male and a female snake together, they’re going to breed.
+Different snake species come of age at different times, but females are ready to mate between two and three years of age.

 They have to get big enough to carry eggs and have to have enough energy stored to carry them.
 Males often come of age sooner than females do, and when they come of age, they’ll want to mate.